mecparts/Mec_Parts/0-ReadMe.txt

 sudo apt-get install libgtkmm-3.0-dev libboost-regex-dev libsqlite3-dev libxml2-dev

 They installed a whole bunch of other dependencies along the way, including the compiler.
-Once they are all installed, a simple 'make install' does the rest.
+Once they are all installed, a simple 'make install' in the MecParts directory does the rest.
 You get an icon on the desktop, a sample database with dozens of sets and hundreds of parts and even a smattering of part pictures.
-You can add your own part pictures into the Pictures sub directory.
+You can add your own part pictures into the ~/.mecparts/Pictures sub directory.

 And why didn't I include a full set of part pictures?
 The main reason is size.
 My Pictures sub directory is currently 166Mb.
 That's about 1,000 times as large